High cholesterol symptoms are astonishingly few and far between. Like diabetes most folk have no idea their figures are

 Actually it is not so cheap, but nasty and certainly not for the

 Then ask you doctor for a prescription for statins.
 Alternatively you could simply start eating oats every day for breakfast, and enjoying chickpeas, also known as garbanzo beans, several times a week; an apple a day, an occasional glass of red wine, and enjoying a walk every day.
-The ball's in your court.
+The ball is in your court.

 What the sensible solution for the rest of us?
-Well, if you're smart just accept that you must start walking regularly, not so bad, and changing to the diet that your grandparents enjoyed.
-It means studiously avoiding much of what the food industry dishes up.
-Like those salad dressings high in polyunsaturated oils.
+Well, if you are smart just accept that you must start walking regularly, not so bad, and changing to the diet that your grandparents enjoyed.
+It means studiously avoiding much of what the food industry dishes up; like those salad dressings high in polyunsaturated oils.
 Rather make your own olive oil and freshly squeezed lemon juice vinaigrette.
 Add some chopped mint, or sweet basil or fresh garlic; choose your own favourites.

 There is a genetic condition known as familial hypercholesterolaemia which is another ball game.
 One in roughly five hundred people inherit the gene from one parent and have mild to moderate problems.
 One in a million inherit it from both parents and it causes dangerously raised cholesterol.
-It's resistant to virtually all forms of treatment, including dietary change.
+It is resistant to virtually all forms of treatment, including dietary change.
 Specialised medical treatment is necessary for their high cholesterol symptoms.
 Read more about hypercholesterolemia at Wikipedia.

-And don't forget the impotence associated with statins.
-Can't get it up?
+And do not forget the impotence associated with statins.
+Cannot get it up?
 And the extra visits to your chiropractor because of discomfort and leg pain or tingling in the fingers and hands.
-There's a heavy price for taking statins if you haven't first tried changing your lifestyle.
+There is a heavy price for taking statins if you have not first tried changing your lifestyle.

 Weight loss, difficult though it is, may be part of that programme.